Maine Court Records

 The following specific information is included in a Maine arrest record:

-- The details of the arrested individual, such as name, birth year, place of residence, and, if applicable, employment;
+- The details of the arrested individual, such as:

-- The legal description of the offense or offenses for which someone was placed under arrest, together with the time and place of the alleged offense
+- The legal description of the offense or offenses for which someone was placed under arrest

-It is essential to note that although Maine's rules (known as "FOAA") permit citizens to access public records, records may contain suppressed material due to privacy and confidentiality regulations.
+It is essential to note that although Maine's Freedom of Access Act ("FOAA") permits citizens to access public records, these records may contain suppressed material due to privacy and confidentiality regulations.

 How Long Do Arrests Stay on Your Record in Maine?